BlinkDL/RWKV-LM/README.md

 The a b c d factors work together to build a time-decay curve: u, 1, w, w^2, w^3, ...

-Write out the formulas for "token at pos 2" and "token at pos 3" and you will get the idea.
+Write out the formulas for "token at pos 2" and "token at pos 3" and you will get the idea:
+* a and b: EMAs of kv and k.
+* c and d: a and b combined with self-attention.

 The model: